-I'd like to talk to discuss the benefits of working with Sitecore when you need to deliver distinct rendered views depending on the device the client is using, in this case mobiles.
+I'd like to discuss the benefits of working with Sitecore when you need to deliver distinct rendered views depending on the device the client is using, in this case mobile.

 The general steps to get your site displayed differently based on the device are the same no matter what kind of site or device you target.
 Let's check them out.

 I'm going to use some basic code used for a demo we did recently for an important client, The Detroit People Mover.
 Basically we decided the usual layout use for the site to be displayed in a normal browser would be really awkward for the client visiting the site via mobile.

 The important idea behind a site design for mobiles is to keep in mind that the client has a reduced display are and just few possibilities to interact with the site (e.g. the iPhone doesn't work well with flash animations), so the first thing you need to do is to extract the most important parts of the site to highlight them.
 This is how we do it.

 Now we have the mobile site design we need to get a good front-end developer to create this design in code, specifically in .net code, because the layouts in Sitecore are created as aspx files; the controls/placeholders could be ascx or xsl files.

 These are some quick snippets of the main layout and the home and menu placeholders:Main Layout: - iPhoneLayout.aspx

 <div id="tab-2" class="scGridDesignerArea">